Vanessa Neumann: Ambassador to the UK

-During the 2019 Venezuelan presidential crisis, a plenary session of Venezuela's National Assembly endorsed acting president Juan Guaidó's appointment of Neumann as his Ambassador and Chief of Mission to the Court of St. James (the UK).
+During the 2019 Venezuelan presidential crisis, unsuccessful would-be president Juan Guaidó appointed Neumann as his Ambassador and Chief of Mission to the Court of St. James (the UK).

 Return to the private sector

 In November 2020, Neumann's LinkedIn profile was changed to reflect her return to the helm of Asymmetrica.
 Her resignation as Guaidó's ambassador to the UK appeared on page 2 of the December 1, 2020 edition of The Financial Times.

 ON 4 February 2022, Neumann was appointed to the board of Tintra, a UK bank and fast growing regtech firm listed on the AIM market of the London Stock Exchange.
 In a 10 March 2022 interview with Finance Monthly, she discussed how biases and prejudices within the Western Financial System pose challenges for emerging markets and why she thinks advanced technology and AI, like Tintra is developing, is key to creating efficiencies and promote development.